Why do an MA in Economics at Queen's?

 Apply to the MA program

-The Online Application is now open.
+The Online Application is now closed.

 Deadline information: The January 21 deadline only applies to the submission of the online application; we expect supporting documents to follow as soon as possible (by March 1).
 We begin evaluating applications as they are completed (after the deadline), so you should make sure that your application is complete as soon as possible.
 We will continue to allow applications to be submitted until our program is full.